Key Insights

 10. Is the market size provided in terms of value or volume?

-The market size is provided in terms of value, measured in Million and volume, measured in K Unit.
+The market size is provided in terms of value, measured in million and volume, measured in K Unit.

 11. Are there any specific market keywords associated with the report?